savonrb/httpi/README.md

 HTTPI.adapter = :curb  # or one of [:httpclient, :net_http]
 ```

-If you don't specify which adapter to use, HTTPI try to load HTTPClient, then Curb and finally NetHTTP.
+If you don't specify which adapter to use, HTTPI will try to load HTTPClient, then Curb and finally NetHTTP.

 #### Notice